I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetcommonbuffer.md

 <p><b>VideoPortGetCommonBuffer</b> returns the base virtual address of the allocated buffer if successful; otherwise, returns <b>NULL</b> if the buffer cannot be allocated.</p>

 ## -remarks
 <p>See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers. </p>

-<p>See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers. </p>

 ## -requirements